 16. Criollo

 The Criollo is a Spanish descendant and was bred for the hot, dry climates.
-These warmblood horse breeds are known to be very agile horses that are excellent at endurance riding.
+These warmblood horse breeds are known to be agile and excellent at endurance riding.

 The Criollo is an elegant horse with a long, lean body covered in fine hair that protects it from the sun.